Warner Bros. Discovery is up for sale as theaters hope for a renewed focus on films

 JOLSON: (As Jakie Rabinowitz, singing) Toot, toot, tootsie.
 Goodbye.

-DEL BARCO: Over the years, Warner Bros. has made so many iconic films, including "Casablanca"...
+DEL BARCO: Over the years, Warner Brothers has made so many iconic films, including "Casablanca."

 (SOUNDBITE OF FILM, "CASABLANCA")